-- loan Loan or grant amount;
+- Loan or grant amount

-- loan Loan term and amortization schedule/term (and/or payment requirements);
+- Loan term and amortization schedule/term (and/or payment requirements)

-- interest Interest rate;
+- Interest rate

-- fees Fees associated with the loan or grant; and
+- Fees associated with the loan or grant

-- lien_Lien position of the loan.
+- Lien position of the loan

 Equity commitments made by members of the Development Team must be evidenced by an executed commitment letter signed by an authorized representative of the member, containing the dollar amount of the equity commitment.
 Additionally, verification that the pledged member equity is unencumbered and available for the project must be provided by a bank, financial institution, or third-party accountant.